josephquested/redux-breakout/README.md

 })

 ```
 Do you see what's happening here?
-Now, insteading of adding the `FamilyMember` components one by one, we're *mapping* through an *array of their names*.
+Now, instead of adding the `FamilyMember` components one by one, we're *mapping* through an *array of their names*.
 The map creates a smartly populated component for us, with all the props we need.
 Pretty clever.

 There's one problem though, if you refresh your browser, you'll notice that our new `mistress` family member has indeed been added, but she doesn't have a `mood`!
 Why is that?
 Think about it for a second and see if you can work it out...